 I want to do my little bit in the world to help people heal and to spread compassion and light.
 I believe that women have an unparalleled opportunity to leave their footprints.
 Let’s seize it.

 She is the founder of self-help blog, Baggage Reclaim as well as the original founder of Bambino Goodies, the kids’ lifestyle blog.
 Born in England, raised in Dublin, Ireland, she’s based in South East London with her husband, two daughters and crazy cockerpoo.
-A full-time blogger for over a decade, in her previous career, she worked in advertising.
-Her current work centres around people pleasing, mindfulness and creativity.
-The relationship columnist for In The Moment Magazine, she speaks at events like The Mindful Living Show, Blogtacular, Subjectivity UK and Digital Women’s ‘Missing In Action’.
-A 90s raver at heart with a love of reading, journaling, yoga, travel and design, she’s been wheat-free for eight years and started running in 2018 –and completed the London Marathon four months later.
+A full-time blogger for over twelve years, she worked in advertising in her previous career.
+Her current work centres around people-pleasing, mindfulness and creativity.
+The relationship columnist for In The Moment Magazine, she speaks at events like The Mindful Living Show, Blogtacular, Janet Murray’s #2020 Sorted Live conference and Black British Bloggers Keep Growing virtual conference.
+A 90s raver at heart with a love of reading, journaling, yoga, travel and design, she’s been wheat-free for over a decade and started running in 2018 –and completed the London Marathon four months later.